witchtechpp/witchtechpp/README.md

 ## Some Things I Do
 👾 I develop business tools and dashboards with the help of Python and SQL during my free time. <br>
-👾 I analyze web data and implement strategies.
+👾 I analyze web data and implement strategies.<br>
-👾 I apply statistics in my data analysis and strategy implementation.
+👾 I apply statistics in my data analysis and strategy implementation. <br>